PokemonWorkshop/GameDataPacks/README.md

 If you plan on using, modifying or doing anything related to Pokémon Studio.
 You must read and comply to the [license](https://github.com/PokemonWorkshop/PokemonStudio/blob/develop/LICENSE.md).

 ## Structure of the repository
-This repository is divided in 9 folders, each of them corresponds to Pokémon generation and is subdivided in as many folder as there are game version in this generations.
+This repository is divided in 9 folders, each of them corresponds to Pokémon generation and is subdivided in as many folder as there are game version in this generation.

 Each version folder is structured as follows: